 The last year brought with it my first £1,200 monthly client – which I was super excited about.
 Making steady money was vital to me - how can I save and live my life without knowing what I’ve got coming in?

 To cover me a little, I have a monthly notice period clause in my contract.
 This means I know my income from all my clients for at least the next month.

 Securing my first few high-paying clients helped boost my confidence and my monthly income.
 It gave me confidence knowing that I could make a stable income, and I started to make more than I had ever made in any 9-5 job.

-Trying to get your online service business off the ground?
-Sign up below to receive tips and tricks to grow your business!
+Trying to get your freelance writing business off the ground?
+Sign up to my newsletter.